Fancy Greek Easter eggs

 1.Place the onion skins in the large saucepan with the vinegar and water.

-2. Slowly bring to the boil, then reduce the heat and simmer with the lid on
+2. Slowly bring to the boil, then reduce the heat and simmer with the lid on for 30 minutes.

 3. Strain the liquid into the mixing bowl, then set aside to cool to room temperature.
 Throw the onion skins on the compost.
 This requires adult supervision.